CircuitVerse/CircuitVerseDocs/docs/chapter4/2input.md

 The **Ground** circuit element in the circuit design is always in a LOW state.

-While in AC power distribution and some radio antenna systems the “ground” implies a connection to the earth, in digital logic design "ground" is a point in the circuit that the user calls as zero volts.
+While in AC power distribution and some radio antenna systems the "ground" implies a connection to the earth, in digital logic design "ground" is a point in the circuit that the user calls as zero volts.
 The ground in the circuit is used as a reference for measuring voltages across different points in the circuit.

 ## ConstantVal